 3. Is “warming” used in weather descriptions?

-Yes, it can describe a rise in temperature or a weather trend moving toward warmth.
+Yes.
+It can describe a rise in temperature or a trend moving toward warmer conditions.

 4. Is “warming” a positive word?